UD’s Return to Research under COVID-19

 The University of Delaware is working to resume research operations — with the safety and wellbeing of the community our highest priority.
 All research work that can be performed remotely should continue remotely until further guidance is issued.
 This page provides an overview of UD’s phased-in return to research, in alignment with state and University guidance.
 It draws from a comprehensive plan developed with broad input from a working group including representatives from colleges, institutes, core facilities, environmental health and safety, communications, maintenance and operations.

 Here, UD researchers also will find required forms that must be approved and access to training materials that must be completed prior to returning to campus, field-based or site-based research.
 A phased-in approach is being implemented.
 Review the phases below.
-If you think you (and your students/postdocs) are eligible for Phase 1, click on the first link to access the PI Return to Campus Request form—the first step in the process.
+If you think you (and your students/postdocs) are eligible for our current phase, click on the first link to access the PI Return to Campus Request form—the first step in the process.

 For additional information contact: UDResearch@udel.edu